globulion/qc-workshop/tutor/project_3/README.md

 ```

 To design the Hamiltonian class, it is best to design first SlaterDeterminant class, since it is of
-lesser range, later design the CIWavefunction, and finally, Computer.
+lesser range, later design the CIWavefunction, and finally, Computer and Hamiltonian.

 ### SlaterDeterminant